akorablov/Twisto_Performance_Analysis/README.md

 ![gender_distribution_over_time.png](twisto_project/images/gender_distribution_over_time.png)

-*Stacked bar chart showing how the composition of acquired users changed over time (October 2014 to January 2020).*
+*Stacked bar chart showing how the composition of acquired users changed over time (October 2014 to Fabruary 2020).*

 ### Insights:

+- **Young Adult Dominance:** The majority of Twisto’s customers are young adults, primarily aged 18-24 (36%), followed by 25-34 (32%).
+This trend is stable over time and is even more pronounced among Twisto cardholders (18-24 make up 35%), highlighting the importance of targeting products and marketing to this demographic.

+- **Gender and Education Patterns:** Males slightly outnumber females, with the shift occurring from 2018 onward.
+Most customers have a high school education, are single, and do not have children.
+These characteristics suggest opportunities for marketing strategies that resonate with young, independent, and digitally savvy consumers.

+- **Channel Effectiveness:** The most effective acquisition channels are “now” and “performance+organic,” performing consistently across genders, ages, and periods.
+Males are more likely than females to register via “ambassadors” or “referral” programs, indicating potential to optimize referral and ambassador campaigns for higher conversion among male users.

 ## 2. Do Apple and Android users differ in their purchasing behavior?